Dora L Wilson

 Research toward a catalogue raisonne – FREE download below

-Dora Lynnell Wilson was born on the 31st August 1883, the second of four children born to James and Annie Maria Wilson (nee Green).
-The three eldest, Hugh Campbell, Dora Lynnell and Agnes Maude were all born in Newcastle Upon Tyne, in England, whereas the youngest, Percy James, was born in Melbourne after the family immigrated to Australia in May of 1885, on board the Ibera.
+Dora Lynnell Wilson was born in Newcastle Upon Tyne, in England on the 31st of August 1883, the second of four children born to James and Annie Maria Wilson (nee Green).
+The family immigrated to Australia on board the Iberia from Plymouth in 1885 and settled in Melbourne.

-Wilson received her early education at the Methodist Ladies College in Hawthorn, and in her late teens, was inspired by an exhibition of etchings by Anders Zorn in the collection of the National Gallery of Victoria.
-Keen to try it for herself, Wilson later bought a press and made several etchings of the landscape around Melbourne and Tasmania.
+In her late teens, Dora was inspired by an exhibition of etchings by Anders Zorn held in the National Gallery of Victoria collection.
+Keen to try it for herself, Wilson later bought a press of her own and made several landscape etchings of scenes around Melbourne and Tasmania.
 Although etching constituted some of her earliest artistic output, Wilson is best known today for her oil paintings documenting Melbourne’s CBD.